isuert/testy-skillz/README.md

 # Testy Skillz
-A sample project for testing skills in AngularJS.
+An assignment for testing skills in AngularJS.

 ## Getting started
 - clone the project